 - Disciple of Lust is a (somewhat ubiquitous) tech card against Rune/Dragon.
-The card usually does more than a Goblin would, since it not only does an extra point of damage when it dies, but also starts increasing the DFB/EED/Valnareik counts with each attack.
-Naturally, the card also helps Invoke an early Flauros as well.
+The card usually does more than a Goblin would, since it not only does an extra point of damage when it dies, but also starts increasing the DFB/EED/Valnareik counters with each attack.
+Naturally, the card also helps Invoke Flauros as well.
 I personally think that 3xDisciple is a necessity in the current format, even though it’s not great against Sword.

 - Kiss of Lust is a tech card against Sword and DFB Blood mirrors.
 The card is highly efficient at clearing 2-drops, but has the unfortunate side effect of healing both players for 1.
 Kiss of Lust is kind of a direct replacement for the rotated Snarling Chains, but, Kiss is obviously a lot lower in impact and doesn’t advance your win condition.
 I don’t think Kiss is the best card for that slot, but it’s a fine 1-of or even a 2-of if you’re playing against a lot of proactive decks.

 - Apostle of Lust is a tech card against Dragon and a replacement for the rotated Purehearted Singer.
 Card draw in Blood is difficult to come by, and Apostle is the third best class card with that function.
 Apostle of Lust is neat against Dragon since it’s a 5/4 with full Evolve stats, which lines up nicely against most mid-game Dragon cards, draws 2 cards and does 1 point of chip damage.
 Apostle is quite slow and works poorly against midrange classes like Sword/Shadow since those usually have multiple followers in play in the mid-game, and cards like Celia in particular are great against Apostle because of the 1/1 Ward.